dgaydukov/cert-aws/sa/files/sa.md

 * redshift/quicksight or without any integration - gzip/scv
 * athena - parquet
 As you see format would be either csv or parquet, not json.
+To allow users to view aws usage report you have to add following permissions:
+* `aws-portal:ViewBilling` - allow access to Billing and Cost Management aws console
+* `aws-portal:ViewUsage	` - allow to view usage

 ###### Backup
 Aws backup - data storage service (like s3 or storage gateway) specifically designed to store backups.
 It's centralized backup storage where you can manage backup policy/strategy and add security to all your backups.